samsmithnz/SoftwareAdvice/00-Outline.md

 - DevOps/Agile is mostly about culture and behavior change, not tools - but most organizations butcher it to match 'their' process, instead of adapting to DevOps best practices

 ## Where code falls apart (Agile/DevOps/etc).

+  1. Creating the product
+    1. DevOps & Agile
+      1. Creating time on Backlog for technical debt and continuous improvement
+    1. Code analysis
+    2. Code Reviews
+    3. Agreeing on formatting - using tools (EditorConfig) to take the opinion out of development
+    1. Tools and technologies
+    1. Monitoring for feedback
+    1. Technology.
+When to use microservices.
+When not to.
+When to use containers.
+What language to use.
+    2. Middleware.
+Frameworks.
+Packages.
+DI.
+Entity framework

+## Blockchain

+## AI

+## Leadership/ team management

 1. Developing an idea
 1. Leading the team